wheelroom/wheelroom/packages/boilerplate/src/core/README.md

 - text
 - video

-The React components used to render a variation are called displays.
+The React models used to render a variation are called displays.

 ## Elements